Henry of Blois: Architecture

-Before and after his elevation to Bishop, Henry of Blois was an advisor to his brother Stephen and survived him.
+Before and after his elevation to bishop, Henry of Blois was an advisor to his brother Stephen and survived him.
 Henry of Blois engineered hundreds of projects, including villages and canals, abbeys and smaller churches.
 He was most proud of his contributions to the greatest developments at Glastonbury Abbey, long before the destructive fire of 1184.
 Like most great bishops of his age, Henry had a passion for architecture.
 He built the final additions to Winchester Cathedral and Wolvesey Castle in Winchester, including a tourist tunnel under the cathedral to make it easier for pilgrims to view relics.
 He also designed and built additions to many palaces and large houses including the castle of Farnham, Surrey and began the construction of the Hospital of St Cross at Winchester.
 In London he built Winchester Palace as a residence for the bishops of Winchester.
 In Rome, John of Salisbury reported, he acquired an impressive number of ancient Roman sculptures, defending his purchases as preventing the Romans of his day from worshipping these "idols".

-Henry was responsible for building six castles in 1138, namely those at Bishop's Waltham, Downton, Farnham, Merdon, Taunton, and Wolvesey.
-Contemporaries were surprised that a bishop would be such a prolific builder of fortification.
+According to the Winchester Chronicle in 1138, “Bishop Henry built a palatial house and a strong tower in Winchester and castles at Merdon, Farnham, Waltham, Downton, and Taunton,” though historian John Hare indicates the date “should be regarded with caution.”
 Much of Henry's work was undone in 1155, when the new king, Henry II, ordered that his castles be thrown down.